 From iconic buildings, to the city’s most well-known export—beer—meeting and event meeting planners have options for nightlife corporate entertainment.

 Harley Davidson Museum, Milwaukee

 In 2008, the Harley-Davidson Museum opened to showcase artifacts and motorcycles as well as share the company’s history.
 It is comprised of three buildings and sits on 20 acres along the Menomonee River.

 “This is probably the city’s most well-known venue,” Bloemendaal said.
 “Harley-Davidson was founded here; the headquarters is here and the museum is less than one mile from the convention center.”

 The museum has multiple indoor and outdoor venues that can accommodate up to 10,000 guests.
 According to Bloemendaal, many groups use the outdoor space, like the 41,400-square-foot Founder’s Terrace or the nearly 10,000-square-foot Motor’s Patio for evening events in the warmer months.
 The venue can accommodate teambuilding events and groups can dine in the on-site Motor Bar & restaurant.

 In addition to using the venue for nighttime events, special programing is available almost year-round.

 “From May through September, the museum’s Bike Night Concert Series features live music, drink specials and tons of motorcycle eye-candy,” said Lindsey McKee, communications manager for Visit Milwaukee.
-“From November through early January, the museum has BBQ & Blues nights on Saturdays with live entertainment.”
+“Year-round, the museum has BBQ & Blues nights on Saturdays with live entertainment.”

 Meeting and event planners can get group tickets and tours, giving attendees an up-close look at the history of the Harley-Davidson company and the more than 450 motorcycles.